Dental Bridges

 How long will a dental bridge last?

 In most cases, a dental bridge will last anywhere from five to 15 years; and sometimes even longer.
 For those who practice good oral hygiene and have regular checkups a bridge should last over 10 years.
+When considering the Dental Bridges Cost, it’s important to understand that this is a long-term investment in your oral health and smile.

 Caring for a Dental Bridge